 The pitcher number shown for the Cubs looks like "14."
 That would have been Guy Bush, who wore that number in 1932.
 You'll note there that he wore many other numbers.
 Players often changed uniform numbers in those days -- the origin of the old vendor yell, "You can't tell the players without a scorecard!"

 The pitcher number shown for the Dodgers is harder to read, but it could be "15."
-If so, that would be Hall of Famer Dazzy Vance, who wore No. 15 for the Dodgers that year, his last with Brooklyn.
+If so, that would be Hall of Famer Dazzy Vance, who wore No. 15 for the Dodgers that year, the last year he started any games for Brooklyn.

 Looking more closely at the scoreboard photo, it shows the Dodgers with no runs in either the first or second inning, and the Cubs with none in the bottom of the first.
 Thus, it was taken in the middle of the second inning.